Skip to Content

 Toilet Paper Roll Olaf Craft [Free Template]

-Of course since we love all sorts of easy and fun crafts for kids, we set out to make this recycled toilet paper roll Olaf craft.
+Frozen is one of our favorite Disney movies, and now that it’s winter, we’ve got Frozen Fever all over again!
+So, because we love all sorts of easy and fun crafts for kids, we set out to make this recycled toilet paper roll Olaf craft.

-Your kids will love making this Olaf craft and you’ll love getting them away from screen time!
+It’s simple, cute, and fun to make.
+Plus, it’s a great winter craft for kids.
+Your kids will love making this fun Olaf craft, and you’ll love getting them away from screen time!

-Olaf Paper Roll Craft
+Olaf Craft For Kids

 toilet paper olaf craft